 The vast majority of kangaroo carcasses from kangaroos controlled under an ATCW are buried or left onsite to decompose.

 The Victorian Government commenced a Kangaroo Pet Food Trial (KPFT) in March 2014 to allow the use of kangaroo carcasses resulting from authorised control activities to be processed for pet food.
-The trial was extended until March 2018 to test its sustainability over a longer period and to expand the geographic area of the trial.
-Following an evaluation of the trial, it has been extended to 31 March 2019.
+It has been extended twice to test its sustainability over a longer period and to see whether changes to compliance, monitoring and education would address issues that arose.
+It will now operate until 30 September 2019, after which an ongoing kangaroo pet food program will commence.

 All participants in the trial must adhere to the Wildlife Act 1975.
 Participating professional shooters are also required to adhere to strict conditions consistent with the National Code of Practice for the Humane Shooting of Kangaroos to ensure that kangaroos are controlled humanely.
 There are severe penalties for non-compliance with the Act and the conditions.

-An evaluation of the KPFT has identified a number of positive outcomes, but it also highlighted some key risks associated with allowing commercial processing of kangaroos.
+The evaluation identified some positive outcomes of the trial, but it also highlighted key risks associated with allowing commercial use of kangaroos.

 Landholders in the following 16 LGAs are eligible to participate in the trial: